-Ahel partner with community groups and organizations that lead collective action to bring about change for justice and protection of human rights.
-We help organizations whose mission is to empower constituency groups be change agents and mobilize communities in active citizenship.
+Ahel partners with community groups and organizations that lead collective action to bring about change for justice and protection of human rights.
+We help organisations that have a mission to empower constituency groups be change agents and mobilize communities in active citizenship.
 Our main objective is to build people’s leadership and community power.
 While its office is located in Amman, it operates in the Middle East.

-- Training on public narrative, community organizing, campaign management, and leadership.
+- Train on public narrative, community organizing, campaign management, and leadership.

-- Coaching to campaigns and social movements on strategy, structure and expansion, action and motivation.
+- Coach campaigns and social movements on narrative, strategy, structure and expansion, action and motivation.

 Over the past five years, we developed a reputation for helping groups and organizations engaged in public action with motivation, strategy and structure.
 We also developed a reputation for helping civil society organization see themselves as community builders and enablers of their constituency’ s leadership